Stella and Sam

 Stella and Sam is a Canadian animated children's TV series based on the book series of the same name by Marie-Louise Gay.
 The series was developed for television by Radical Sheep Productions.
 This series no longer airs on Family Jr. in Canada as of September 1, 2016.

 The French-language version of this show, dubbed Stella et Sacha, premiered on Disney Junior Télé (formerly as "Playhouse Disney") on October 3, 2010.
 The English-language version of the series premiered on the former Disney Junior channel on January 9, 2011.

 Synopsis

 In Manitoba, a nine-year-old girl named Stella guides her four-year-old brother, Sam, through the wild spaces beyond their back porch.
 For her, the great outdoors is more than just a place – it's a playmate.
 Sam learns that, with a little imagination, everyday items can be anything he wants it to be.
-For example, a chair can be a spaceship, a meadow where dragons roam, and a tall tree that transforms into a pirate ship.
-Their adventures gives Sam some questions.
+For example, a chair can be a spaceship, a meadow houses dragons, and a tall tree transform into a pirate ship.
+Their adventures give Sam some questions.
 In turn, Stella has an endless supply of answers – as long as you're not too fussy about the facts.